opdavies/oliverdavies.uk/source/_pages/drupal-upgrade.md

 {# 1st call to action #}

 {% include 'button.html.twig' with {
-  text: page.button.text ~ ' &rarr;',
+  text: page.button.text ~ ' ',
   url: page.button.url,
+  withArrow: true,
 } %}

 ## How does it work?